 When it comes to social media many people think bigger is better.
 The bigger the number of followers, likes and subscribers, the better for business.
-Brown thinks this idea is old hat.
-Numbers alone aren’t enough.
+Brown thinks this idea is old hat and says numbers alone aren’t enough.
 What matters is turning followers and subscribers into paying customers.
 How?
 By increasing your focus on the “supers”, the hardcore fans who buy your music and merch and come to your gigs.
-But be warned: it’s not for everyone.
-This approach only works for artists who are active on social media and have an established following.
+But be warned: this approach is not for everyone as it only works for artists who are active on social media and have an established following.

 If you fit the bill, then read on to find out about this powerful social media strategy.

 GigRev creates apps for bands and musicians.
 You can create your own private digital fan club and share videos and photos, broadcast live, and sell tickets and manage gigs.
 The premise is that instead of sharing all your content on all your social media channels, you share just enough on Facebook, Twitter and Instagram to entice people to download your app.
 To assist with this, GigRev has a viral sharing feature so when a video goes up on your app, a 30 second taster clip is shared on your other social media platforms, driving fans to the app where they can watch the rest.
 Fans who download your app can be free members or, for a monthly fee, premium/inner circle members and enjoy more benefits and exclusive content and deals.

 Isn’t it easier to make use of free social media channels and advertise?